-EZSwitchSetup Switch Manager displays a graphical representation of the switch and the devices that are connected to each port, as shown in FIGURE 40 on page 46.
+EZSwitchSetup Switch Manager displays a graphical representation of the switch and the devices that are connected to each port, as shown in the following figure.
 This is a real-time display; the connections are updated automatically as you connect and disconnect HBAs and storage.